florianamoser/splicer/documentation/theory-5.md

 Rosa, H. (2019). *Resonance: A Sociology of the Relationship to the World*.
 Polity Press.

+Steyerl, H. (2003).
+Documentarism as Politics of Truth. https://transversal.at/transversal/1003/steyerl/en

 Steyerl, H. (2009, November). *In Defense of the Poor Image*. *E-Flux Journal*, Issue #10, 86–92.

 Varoufakis, Y. (2024). *Technofeudalism: What Killed Capitalism*.
 Melville House.